 We welcome children to the Liturgy at Holy Trinity.
 Children do wiggle and make some noise.
 We view these occasional interruptions as part of family life at Holy Trinity.
 The following paragraphs give you a guide on how to approach the Mass with your children.

-Before coming to Mass, talk with your children about church manners which includes using quiet voices as well as moving quietly and slowly in the church. (i.e. No running) Sit near the front of church so that your children can see and hear.
+Before coming to Mass, talk with your children about church manners which includes using quiet voices as well as moving quietly and slowly in the church (i.e. no running).
+Sit near the front of church so that your children can see and hear.
 If your child is increasingly noisy or restless, it is probably time to briefly leave the church pew.
 We have a crying room that you will be able to use once social distancing rules have changed.

 Take some time to explore the church when it is empty.
 The church is open most weekdays from 8:30 a.m. – 4:00 p.m.
 You may enter the church using the southwest door.
 Together, you and your child can discover the many wonderful and interesting parts of the church and feel the history of Holy Trinity.
 Teach your children some of the easier prayers we use at Mass.
 Start with The Sign of the Cross, the Our Father, and the Sign of Peace.
 Teach your child to cross their arms over their chest when proceeding up to the altar in the Communion line.
 This indicates a desire for a blessing from the Minister of the Eucharist.
 In this way, young children feel a part of the Eucharist as well.